What we can help with

 • Medications: Antipsychotics to manage symptoms like hallucinations and delusions.

-• Psychotherapy: Cognitive Behavioral Therapy (CBT) to improve coping skills and address thought patterns.
+• Psychotherapy: Cognitive Behavioural Therapy (CBT) to improve coping skills and address thought patterns.

 • Support Systems: Peer support, career counseling, and family involvement.